Honoured Navigator of the USSR

-The Honorary Title "Honoured Navigator of the USSR" (Заслуженный штурман СССР) was a civilian state award of the Soviet Union established on September 30, 1965 by Decree of the Presidium of the Supreme Soviet of the USSR № 3993-VI to recognise excellence in civilian aviation.
-It was abolished on August 22, 1988 by Decree of the Presidium of the Supreme Soviet № 9441-XI.
+The Honorary Title "Honoured Navigator of the USSR" (Заслуженный штурман СССР) was a civilian state award of the Soviet Union established on September 30, 1965, by Decree of the Presidium of the Supreme Soviet of the USSR No. 3993-VI to recognise excellence in civilian aviation.
+It was abolished on August 22, 1988, by Decree of the Presidium of the Supreme Soviet No. 9441-XI.

 Award Statute

 The honorary title "Honoured Navigator of the USSR" was awarded to qualified civilian navigators 1st class for special merit in the development of modern aircraft, in the use of the most advanced navigating techniques, for the highest standards in education and training of flight personnel, for long-term trouble-free flying and for outstanding achievements in the use of aviation in the national economy.

 The Presidium of the Supreme Soviet of the USSR was the main conferring authority of the award based on recommendations of the Minister for Civil Aviation of the USSR.

 The chest badge "Honoured Navigator of the USSR" was worn on the right side of the chest and in the presence of other orders, placed over them.
 If worn with honorary titles of the Russian Federation, the latter have precedence.